White Fish with Parmesan Crust

 Historical Notes for this Recipe:

-This recipe was first posted in 2006!
-It was last updated with more information in 2021.
+This fish recipe that’s topped with mayo and parmesan was first posted in 2006!
+It was last updated with more information in 2024.

 So simple and excellent.
 We use Swai for this recipe.
 Thank you!